 Archdiocese in step with charter

-The report was submitted to StoneBridge Business Partners of Rochester, N.Y., one aspect of the archdiocese’s ongoing cooperation with the U.S. bishops’ "Charter for the Protection of Children and Young People," adopted in 2002.
+The on-site audit by StoneBridge Business Partners of Rochester, N.Y., was one part of the archdiocese’s continued implementation of the U.S. bishops’ “Charter for the Protection of Children and Young People,” adopted in 2002.

-The archdiocese’s investigation and assistance to the victims – as well as other efforts to protect young people in the archdiocese – were once again in full compliance with the charter, a record that dates back to the U.S. bishops’ adoption of the document, Deacon McNeil said.
+The archdiocese’s efforts to report and investigate complaints and its efforts to protect young people through training of youths, clergy, teachers, volunteers and others once again fully complied with the charter, continuing a record that dates back to the U.S. bishops’ adoption of the guidelines, Deacon McNeil said.